113ll3/Ibmclouddocscli/reference/ibmcloud/bx_cli.md

 The {{site.data.keyword.cloud}} Command Line Interface provides a set of commands that are grouped by namespace for users to interact with {{site.data.keyword.cloud_notm}}.
 {: shortdesc}

-The following lists detailed commands that are supported by the {{site.data.keyword.cloud_notm}} CLI, including their names, arguments, options, prerequisites, descriptions, and examples.
+The following commands are supported by the {{site.data.keyword.cloud_notm}} CLI, including their names, arguments, options, prerequisites, descriptions, and examples.

 ## Global prerequisites
 {: #global-prereqs}